ckormanyos/Osek_pi_crunch_riscv/README.md

 This repo features a fully-worked-out prototype example project.
 The prototype runs on a RISC-V FE310 controller fitted on the SparkFun _Red_ _Thing_ RISC-V FE310 Board.
 The board is driven in OS-less, bare-metal mode.

 The $\pi$-spigot calculation runs continuously and successively in the low-priority idle task (`Idle`).
-Upon successful calculation completion, pin `port0.19` is toggled.
-This provides a measure of success viewable with a digital oscilloscope.
+Upon successful calculation completion, the pin on `port0.19` is toggled.

 Simultaneously task `T1` exercises a perpetual, simple blinky show featuring the user LED (blue) toggling at 1/2 Hz.
-This provides clear visual indication of both system-OK as well as numerical correctness of the most-recently finished spigot calculation.
+This provides clear visual measure of both system-OK as well as numerical correctness of the most-recently finished spigot calculation.

 # Hardware Setup